-A good first step can be taking the SmarterMeasure self-assessment tool to help you understand your strengths and weaknesses when it comes to online education.
+A good first step to determine if online learning is right for you is to take the SmarterMeasure self-assessment tool to help you understand your strengths and weaknesses when it comes to an online education.
 Using your score from this test, you will be able to see what aspects of an online course may challenge you and how you can best prepare yourself for online learning.

 You should also keep the following points in mind before enrolling in an online course: